 Seeing the opportunities that arise from the existence of a single repository for metadata rights, the Envoke pilot project seeks to align the global independent music industry with this single source of ingestion and licensing for labels.
 Initially, this is to resolve the never-ending issue of inaccurate and incomplete metadata, but ultimately will create an independent federated blockchain that is an origin source of bi-directional communication and transactions.

-Stolen Recordings, Resonate, RMIT University and dozens of independent labels
+Kendraio Foundation, Stolen Recordings, Resonate, RMIT University, University of the Arts, London and dozens of independent labels

 - The pilot is a safe, closed system.